 Centring on an exciting new loan – ‘Les Baigneurs, Petite Planche’, an 1896-7 lithograph by Paul Cézanne – this display explores a pivotal point in French avant-garde art.

-The artist made only eight prints across the whole of his career, two of which are in the Barber’s collection.
+The artist made only nine prints across the whole of his career, two of which are in the Barber’s collection.
 The three prints together form a group enabling significant insight into Cézanne’s experiments in printmaking.